How It Works

 - Certain hydrophilic plastics (rare in drinking water)

 We're transparent about this because no test is perfect.
 The $800+ FTIR/Raman tests can identify polymer types, but they detect the same size range of particles.
-The question is whether you need an $800 answer or a $50 one you can run at home.
+The question is whether you need an $800 answer or a $75 one you can run in the home.
+Every limitation of this test — false positives, contamination, detection floor — is documented in full on the limitations page.

 Quality Controls